U.S. Government Bonds Slide

 ADVERTISEMENT

-Political risks in Europe dialed back after Sunday's French elections.
-Centrist Emmanuel Macron defeated the far-right candidate, Marine Le Pen, who had threatened to pull the country out of the eurozone.
+A $23 billion sale of 10-year Treasury notes is due Wednesday, followed by a $15 billion sale of 30-year bonds Thursday.

-Last Friday's nonfarm jobs report pointed to a robust labor market, bolstering the case for the Federal Reserve to raise short-term interest rates as soon as next month.
+Corporate bond sales have been robust this month, adding to selling pressure in Treasurys.
+Firms and banks that underwrite corporate debt sales typically sell Treasurys to hedge against unwanted interest-rate risks, reflecting the important role the Treasury debt market plays in global finance.

-Federal-funds futures, used by investors to bet on the Fed's interest rate policy outlook, showed 88% odds for the Fed to tighten monetary policy by its June 13-14 meeting, according to CME Group.
-The odds were 78.5% Friday.
+Last Friday's nonfarm jobs release pointed to a robust labor market, bolstering the Fed's case to tighten monetary policy further after raising its policy rate in March.

-The Fed held its short-term interest rate unchanged last week after raising it in March.
-Policy makers signaled in the rate statement that the first-quarter soft patch in the economy may be transitory, a sign the Fed's tightening campaign remains on track.
+Fed-funds futures, used by investors to bet on the Fed's interest-rate policy outlook, showed 88% odds for the Fed to tighten monetary policy by its June 13-14 meeting, according to CME Group.

 "There is continued selling pressure in the bond market in light of wider acceptance of Fed rate hikes this year that will be less sensitive to near-term economic or inflation data" than in 2016, said Jim Vogel, market strategist at FTN Financial.